 Below you can see what a typical unfiltered longitudinal acceleration trace looks like for a single lap:

-The standard RT settings includes a “smoothing” to do this.
+The standard RT settings includes a “smoothing” to help you do this.

 This is a rolling average that smooths the data together.
 This approach does produce a smoother, more useful looking trace, but there are issues with moving averages.
 Namely that the noise is not actually removed … all your engine vibrations are lumped in together with your whole car movements.